miguelmarco/pyzcto/Readme.md

 tmQPikvLZxaV76XR7rDuKLuKNfZ2Gw2HjwZ,2.56 would send 2.56 zcash to the address tmQPikvLZxaV76XR7rDuKLuKNfZ2Gw2HjwZ and so on.

+#### Sapling addresses.

+In the last zcash upgrade (called sapling), new shielded addresses were created.
+The new addresses allow much faster shielded transactions and require much less RAM.
+The new shielded addresses start with 'zs', whereas the old ones start with 'zc'.
+Now wevery time you request a new shielded address, a zs-address will be created, so you can take advantage of the faster transactions.
+However, it is not possible to send unds from a zc-address to a zs-address (this is a conscious decission to audit the total money supply).
+The way to do such a transaction is through a intermediate transparent address.
+Eventually the zc-addresses might be deprecated, so at some point you should move your funds to zs addresses.
+That will reveal the amount that was transfered, so consider carefully the privacy implications.

 ### The "Receive" tab

 Just select one of you addresses, an amount and a comment (optional), and a QR code with the request will be shown.
 You will also see the encoded request in the bottom (which you can copy and send to other person to request that payment).